 What to Bring to Joshua Tree National Park

-- Change of clothes – One athletic and one nice outfit if you plan to go for dinner or want to change out of sweaty clothes
+- Change of clothes – One athletic and one dinner outfit if you plan to go to Pappy and Harriets (More on that later)

 - Wet Wipes and Deodorant